jgriffith23/git-playground/readme.md

 * When you fork, be sure to clone *your* repo to your machine.
 See Step 2 [here]().
 * [Configuring a Remote for a Fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/) (My repo would be your upstream.)
 * [Syncing a Fork](https://help.github.com/articles/syncing-a-fork/)
-* When you fork, clone a repo, if you don't specify a directory
 * A pull request != the `git pull` command!
 You'll have to go to the GitHub website to make a pull request for me to merge your changes.
 * When you fork, create a new branch and push to that, rather than pushing to master.